Our vision is to expand knowledge for healthy individuals, families, and communities.

 How we show up

 Our values guide everything we do.
-From planning to executing to assessing our efforts, this is how we work – each and every day.
+From planning to designing and delivering to assessing our efforts, this is how we work – each and every day.
 These values are imprinted in our conscience, convictions, and commitments.
 In all things, we will:

 Assume good intent